estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D63 - May 15, 2018
+Planning my next app.
+Identifying the bits I don't know how to do and creating a plan for figuring them out.  #100DaysOfCode #swift #iOS

 ### R2D62 - May 14, 2018
 Nervous that my app will be rejected by the App Store.
 Spent some time learning about Generics in Swift today. #100DaysOfCode #swift #iOS